Free «Comparison of Two Nursing Education Systems» Essay Paper

 The United States’ nursing education system is multi-tier.
 Thus, it includes different levels depending on one’s qualification and clinical experience.
 The basic level is the licensed practical nurse (LPN), which requires an applicant to undergo 12-month training in a technical or vocational state-approved college.
 After completing training, the trainee is expected to pass a state licensure examination in order to qualify as a licensed nurse.
 In order to become a registered nurse (RN), one must undergo a 4 years’ Bachelor of Science nursing degree, after which they should pass a state licensure exam (Robinson & Griffiths, 2007).
-Finally, advanced practice nurses (APN) must have a Master’s degree to acquire advanced theoretical and practical skills, such as prescribing medication, diagnosng and conducting physical examinations.
+Finally, advanced practice nurses (APN) must have a Master’s degree to acquire advanced theoretical and practical skills, such as prescribing medication, diagnosing and conducting physical examinatins.

 Contrary to the case in the U.S., the U.K nursing education system pre-registration requirements have one level only, which is a Registered nurse.
 For one to qualify as a registered nurse, an application must be over the age of 17 years and have completed 11 to 12 years of general education (Robinson & Griffiths, 2007).
 In addition, the aspirants are required to have attained or exceeded good standing grades in a number of predetermined subjects.
 Moreover, for one to become a registered nurse, an applicant must have a degree or a diploma, with degree program running between three and four years and diploma running for at least 3 year (Furlong & Smith, 2005).
 Post-registration requirements are a part of professional development and may require taking specialist education in different subject areas.

 The states or territorial authorities in the U.S. regulate the nursing education for first-level nurses.
 Each state has a Nurse Practice Act, which defines the process of formation of a nursing board with legal power to influence nursing education.
 All state boards are represented in the National Council of State Boards of Nursing (NCSBN), which is responsible for providing licensure examinations.
 For advanced nursing practice, the individual state’s Nurse Practice Act exercises the control.
 In addition, the advanced degree applicants are also viable for national accreditation (Dolton & Vignoles, 2000).
-It is important to notee that LPN should also pass the national licensing examinations established by NCSBN.
+It is important to note that LPN should also passs the national licensing examinations established by NCSBN.